Euphoria (American TV series): Filming

-From left to right, the Sony Pictures Studios in Culver City and Grant High School near Los Angeles, locations where scenes from the series were filmed.
+Sony Pictures Studios in Culver City, California provided sound stages for the series.

 Primary photography takes place in Sony Pictures Studios in Culver City, California.
 Grant High School in Los Angeles stands in for the fictional East Highland High School.
-The exterior of the Bennett family house that appears in the pilot episode is located at 5611 Shenandoah Ave, Los Angeles, CA 90056, USA According to the California Film Commission, the first season of Euphoria received $8,378,000 in incentive tax credits.
-The first season was filmed over a combined total of 104 days; the second season's production costs totaled $96,685,000 after a total of 176 filming days.
-Subsequently, the second season received a $19,406,000 tax credit for employing over 15,000 people in California.
-Zendaya received $500,000 per episode in the first two seasons and $1,000,000 per episode in the third season.
+According to the California Film Commission, the first season of Euphoria received $8,378,000 in incentive tax credits.
+The first season was filmed over 104 days; the second season's production costs totaled $96,685,000 after 176 filming days.
+The second season received a $19,406,000 tax credit for employing over 15,000 people in California.

-Clockwise, for season one, Del Amo Fashion Center, L.A.
-County Fair, Moonlight Rollerway, and Union Station were used as filming locations.
+Rue Bennett's actress Zendaya received $500,000 per episode in the first two seasons and $1,000,000 per episode in the third season.
+Out of respect for the actors and extras involved, filming of nudity was conducted on a closed set, and for sex scenes, an intimacy coordinator was used.

-For the third season, regarding Rue's sobriety journey, Zendaya stated that she wanted to explore characters outside the high school setting, with the filming locations of Dublin, London, New York City, Rome, Singapore, and Warner Bros.
-Studios lots in Burbank and Leavesden.
-Filming began in February 2025 with Zendaya on set.
-Jacob Elordi and Eric Dane started shooting in April 2025.
+East Highland High School's real equivalent is Grant High School in Valley Glen, Los Angeles.

-By October, both Sweeney and Elordi had wrapped shooting their respective roles, with Elordi confirming that the whole season was shot on VistaVision.
-Filming for the season later wrapped on November 15, 2025.
+Zendaya said she wanted to explore characters outside the high school setting in the third season, Filming quietly began in January 2025 with all of the scenes set inside the strip club being shot first.
+Filming was officially announced on February 10.
+Zendaya and Priscilla Delgado were spotted filming a scene from episode 2 on February 28.
+In March, Demie was shooting scenes with Adewale Akinnuoye-Agbaje.
+Domingo filmed some of his scenes in March and returned to film the rest in July.
+Elordi and Dane started shooting in April.
+As a result of her busy schedule, Zendaya was forced to shoot all her scenes in a truncated timeline, stating: "It was a whirlwind.
+I did what I do in eight months in like four months.
+It was like trying to get eight episodes in at once.
+It just flew by me".
+Zendaya wrapped her scenes in June.
+In October, Elordi wrapped shooting his role while Sweeney filmed her final scenes in November.